 This morning we visit the fascinating National Museum where the oldest human skeleton ‘Lucy’ is on display.
 Today is also the start of the Timkat Festival and in the afternoon we join the throng of white-veiled worshippers as they dance and sing in the streets to the beating of drums.
 The Arc of the Covenant is paraded through the streets and the procession then moves to a water source where the festival proper will take place early in the morning.

 Today the festival reaches its climax as priests in satin robes and the Patriarch celebrate a communal service and bless the pool of holy water.
 Thousands of joyous people throng to the compound waiting for a drop of holy water which priests spray into the crowd.
 It is a truly remarkable spectacle and the atmosphere is one of great excitement and joy.
 We are privileged to view this extraordinary festival from within the compound with the priests and Patriarch.
-After lunch we transfer to the airport for our flight to Bahir Dar.
+Returning to our hotel we enjoy lunch before transferring to the airport for our flight to Bahir Dar.

 Bahir Dar was the capital of Ethiopia in the late 16th and early 17th centuries.
-This attractive town was, and still is, an important commercial centre, located on the shores of Lake Tana.
-Today we head to the Blue Nile Falls.
+This attractive town, situated on the shores of Lake Tana, was, and still is, an important commercial centre.
+Today we head to the Blue Nile Falls and the source of the Blue Nile.

 Inn of the Four Sisters